microsoft/hyperspace/docs/_docs/05-ug-optimize.md

 to the same bucket according to the index configuration.
 It then replaces each group with a single index file created through merging all the files in that group together.
 This mode tries to achieve the best query performance improvement via a potentially slow optimize index process.
-You should note that `optimizeIndex` differs from `refreshIndex` in the sense that `optimizeIndex` is an index-only operation.
-Unlike `refreshIndex`, when `optimizeIndex` is running on an index, it does not look at the current state of the source data files.
-If there were any source data file changes after index creation or last refresh, `optimizeIndex` will not apply those data changes to the index files.

 Assume you have an index with the name `empIndex`.
 After adding some source data files to the dataset `empIndex` is created on and refreshing it in the incremental mode, you can optimize `empIndex` in the full mode as below: